sandesh300/DevSecOps-Pipeline-on-AWS-EKS/README.md

 ### 4\.
 Install Cert-Manager for SSL/TLS Certificates

-For securing your application with **HTTPS** using your custom domain name, you need to generate SSL/TLS certificates. **Cert-Manager** is a Kubernetes tool that automates the management and issuance of these certificates.
+For securing application with **HTTPS** using custom domain name, you need to generate SSL/TLS certificates. **Cert-Manager** is a Kubernetes tool that automates the management and issuance of these certificates.

 To install Cert-Manager, use the following command: